 "I felt I could have done better in (the pro agility) in the combine," Rix said.
 "The turf sometimes is different than our turf room.
 So far today, I'm happy that I've improved in my 40 time."

 Others, like McFadden, felt they had rumors to quell.

 "The biggest question about me was that I can't run," McFadden said.
 "But if you watch film, you aren't going to see anyone getting in behind me or me chasing people."

-Offensive tackle Alex Barron, who checked-in at 312 pounds, recorded a vertical leap of 38 inches, did 21 reps on the 225-pounds bench press, and ran a 4.82.
+Offensive tackle Alex Barron, who checked in at 312 pounds, recorded a vertical leap of 38 inches, did 21 reps on the 225-pound bench press, and ran a 4.82.
 Brian Ross led the way in the bench press with 24 reps, followed by Travis Johnson with 23.

 But Tuesday's timing day is only a small part of getting players drafted.
 In many cases it's the game and practice tapes that draw the most interest from the NFL.